thupham96/100-python-projects/README.md

 ## About the Challenge

-The 100 Python Projects in 100 Days challenge is inspired by the concept of consistent learning and skill-building through daily practice.
+The 100 Python Project challenge is inspired by the concept of consistent learning and skill-building through daily practice.
 Each project will focus on a specific area of Python development, ranging from simple scripts to complex applications, ensuring a gradual learning curve.

 ---